9999years/daily-dles/README.md

 * [Rank This](https://rank-this.com/): Rank 6 items on an unknown scale
 * [Pokedoku](https://pokedoku.com/): Fill out a 3x3 grid by guessing Pokémon that combine a type (like “grass”) and an attribute (like “middle evolution”)
+* [Numble](https://numble.wtf/): Guess an equation using a set of 6 numbers to create an answer
 * [Hexcodle](https://hexcodle.com/): Guess a color's hex code.
 This one is not very fun
 * [Murdle](https://murdle.com/): Solve a murder mystery [logic